OUR COMMITMENTS

 To ensure factories comply with this code of conduct, local audit teams assess them through on-site and off-site interviews with workers, document inspections and health and safety inspections.
 They then share their findings and recommendations for improvement with the brand and factory management.
 The brand and factory management create a concrete action plan with a clear implementation schedule to address all issues raised.
 Several audits are then carried out to ensure that this implementation is effective and that all code of conduct standards are fully complied with.

-For SOLO Group, each employee represents a link in the chain, which means that if a link is missing, the chain gets broken.
-This is why SOLO Group is one of the few companies in France that implemented an equal profit-sharing among employees: whatever the position or the wage, they all receive the same amount.
+For Solo Paris, each employee represents a link in the chain, which means that if a link is missing, the chain gets broken.
+This is why Solo Paris is one of the few companies in France that implemented an equal profit-sharing among employees: whatever the position or the wage, they all receive the same amount.

-The SOLO Group's staff consists of 200 people in France, Europe, our subsidiaries and Asia.
+The Solo Paris's staff consists of 200 people in France, Europe, our subsidiaries and Asia.
 At our head office, the average age of our employees is 39.9 years, the average length of service is 6.5 years and more than 60% of our staff are women.

-GENDER EQUALITY INDEX: With a strong belief that diversity and inclusion are powerful levers for success within companies, SOLO Group has always strived to promote equal opportunities and fight against all kinds of inequalities.
+GENDER EQUALITY INDEX: With a strong belief that diversity and inclusion are powerful levers for success within companies, Solo Paris has always strived to promote equal opportunities and fight against all kinds of inequalities.

 Today, the result of the Gender Equality Index reflects our commitment, as we have achieved a score of 99/100.